akrzemi1/__sandbox__/string_view_ctor.md

 ## 2. Passing null pointer as `const char*`

 `string_view` has a converting constructor taking argument of type `const char*`.
-It follows the semantics of "C-string interface", which are:
+It follows the semantics of "C-string interface", which are: the length of the string is determined by dereferencing a pointer, iterating through the array and looking for the null character.
+The distance from the beginning to the found null character is the stirng's length.
+This implies a precondition on the input:
 * The pointer cannot be null (UB otherwise).
 * The pointer must point to a valid array or characters, or a single character with value '\0' (UB otherwise).
 * The array pointed to must contain chatacter with value '\0' (UB otherwise).